AinaRB/2021_RocaBarceloA_TrendsTempMort__Rcode/README.md

 Finally, to allow for time-varying exposure-lag-response associations, we added a linear interaction term between time and the temperature crossbasis variable [ cb<sub>temp,t</sub> x time<sub>t</sub>].
 It represents the exposure-lag-response relationship at the centring point of the time variable used in the interaction term.
 Here, we were interested in annual changes in the temperature-lag-mortality association; thus, we used the central day of each year (1st July) to obtain equidistant estimates summarizing each year.

+### The code
+The code has to be run in the following order:
+- 01_Master_Main_Model - Runs the main model for the results reported in the manuscript
+- 02_Master_Sensitivty Analyses - Contains the sensitivity analyses as reproted in Table S2 of the manuscript
+- 03_Figures_Manuscript - uses the exports of the previous file to generate the figures in the manuscript
+- (DO NOT RUN)DLNM_source_code - is the source code called by 01 and 02 where the parametrization is defined

+Download as a ZIP file using the green button Clone or download above.

 ## Cite us